Cold Weather Photography Tips

 Cold Weather Portrait Tips

 • The first priority, as always, is everyone’s safety and happiness.
 We work quickly and do some planning and get some great photos.
 We never push it.
-Working outside on colder days is probably not a good fit for toddlers.
+We keep things cozy and fun.

 • First step is to include any stylish warm weather clothing.
 My stylist can help with this.
 Neon ski jackets should be substituted for something a little more subdued, like a peacoat.